Welcome, dear (potential) ally!

 - Sexual Assault Survivor Ally Training: https://youtu.be/BKHu-AyT4pQ

-In addition to these self-improvement programs, check out some useful links on the Resources Page (WILL BE LINKED) to pass along to anyone you think might need them.
+In addition to these self-improvement programs, check out some useful links on the Resources Page located at https://csmhcillinois.com/t/mental-health-resources to pass along to anyone you think might need them.

 If you feel someone is in need of an intervention, please fill out this form (managed by Student Assistance Center): https://cm.maxient.com/reportingform.php?UnivofIllinois&layout_id=8